-Transfer for the Victim of a Violent Crime: Students that have been the victim of a violent crime of the school that the student attends shall be offered the option of a transfer to an eligible school within the District by the Principal or designee within 14 days of the incident.
+6. Intra-District Transfer - Victim of a Violent Crime - 20 USC 7912

+A pupil who becomes a victim of a violent crime while in or on the school grounds must be offered the opportunity to transfer to a safe public school within the school district, including a public charter school, within ten calendar days.
+If there is not another school within the area served by the district, the district is encouraged, but not required, to explore other appropriate options such as an agreement with a neighboring school district to accept pupils through an interdistrict transfer.
 Primary examples of violent criminal offenses in the Penal Code include attempted murder, battery with serious bodily injury, assault with a deadly weapon, rape, sexual battery, robbery, extortion, and hate crimes.
-If the parent/guardian accepts, the transfer shall be completed as soon as practicable.
+For more information, please contact the Superintendent's office.

-Intra-district Transfer for a Victim of Bullying: A student who has been determined to be the victim of bullying shall be allowed an intra-district transfer to another school in the district, if space is available, at the same grade level.
-If there is no "intra-district" space to attend, the student may seek an

-"inter-district" permit to another district without any delay in release from MESD.
+7. Intra-District Transfer - Victim of Bullying

+A student who has been determined to be the victim of bullying shall be allowed an intra-district transfer to another school in the district, if space is available, at the same grade level.
+If there is no "intra-district" space to attend, the student may seek an "inter-district" permit to another district without any delay in release from the Millbrae Elementary School District.
 Being released by our district does not guarantee entrance to another district.
 The process to enter another school district will be according to the desired district's transfer policies.